jenkinsci/p4-plugin/SETUP.md

 ![Label tag](docs/images/labelT.png)

-* Update the label name and description as required and click 'Label Build' to add the label to Perforce.
+* Update the label name and description as required and click 'Label Build' to add the label to Perforce Helix.

 ![Update tag](docs/images/updateT.png)